 Wild Strawberry Flower Varieties

 Wild strawberries produce one or more clusters of flowers.
-The wild strawberry flower, which is white, normally begins blooming in late spring or early summer, and lasts about 1-2 months.
+The wild strawberry flower, which is white, normally begins blooming in late spring or early summer and lasts about one to two months.
 These blooms are followed by the familiar red strawberries.
-These plants are hardy in Zones 3 through 10, and there are several types available, so it’s easy to find one suited to your region.
+These plants are hardy in USDA Growing Zones 3 through 10, and there are several types available, so it’s easy to find one suited to your region.
 You may already have them growing somewhere on your property.
 The most common varieties include:

 Virginia wild strawberry, Fragaria virginiana – This is one of the most popular types of wild strawberry.
 It has light green leaves and small, tasty berries.

 Beach or coast strawberry, Fragaria chiloensis – The leaves of this variety are dark green and shiny.
 While its berries are also edible, they’re not as palatable.

 Woodland strawberry, Fragaria vesca – This type enjoys moist, shady conditions, and is normally found in wooded areas.
 Both the flowers and leaves are larger than other species and its foliage is more bluish in color.
 The bigger berries are also quite delicious.

 Cultivating Wild Strawberries

 The wild strawberry plant is easy to grow and will eventually spread to form a nice ground cover (about 6-12 inches high), so this is something to consider when growing wild strawberries.
 Give it space.
 It’s also a cool-season plant, which means that it grows actively during spring and fall but goes dormant in summer and again in winter.

 The wild strawberry flower generally prefers full sun to partial shade.
 It also likes rich soil that is somewhat moist, though is tolerant of slightly dry conditions too.
 If your soil contains a lot of clay or drains poorly, amending it with organic matter will help.